Factbox: Prince Harry's phone-hacking lawsuit against UK publisher

 The fifth-in-line to the throne became the first British royal to appear in the witness box since the 1890s when he gave evidence over two days at the start of June.

-Harry says he was targeted by MGN for 15 years from 1996 with 140 stories which appeared in its papers were the result of phone-hacking or other unlawful behaviour, although the trial is only considering 33 of these.
+Harry says he was targeted by MGN for 15 years from 1996 with over 140 stories which appeared in its papers being the result of phone-hacking or other unlawful behaviour, although the trial is only considering 33 of these.

 His evidence also touched on his drug use as a teenager and the "hurtful" rumours that his real father was Major James Hewitt, with whom his mother had a relationship.